 Initially, football was the vehicle drawing the 24-year-old’s attention to the far reaches of the North West.
-However, the parallels between the portside community and the South Londoner’s lyrical confessions reflect in lives beyond the terraces of L4 – even before his football obsession set in, he found himself a regular frequenter of the postcode, now home to a studio where he’s fronting the Levi’s Music Project, a music development programme for young artists in the city.
+However, the parallels between the portside community and the South Londoner’s lyrical confessions reflect in lives beyond the terraces of L4.
+Long after his football obsession set in, he finds himself a regular frequenter of the postcode, now home to a studio where he’s fronting the Levi’s Music Project, a music development programme for young artists in the city.
 It’s a role, he tells me, that provides him with unmatched inspiration.
 “Being around younger people that are making music is an incredible atmosphere; they’re hungry for it.
 When you’re doing this kind of thing for the right reasons, you’re not thinking about money.”
 Taking on the role of a teacher is something Carner has openly embraced.
 “I’m just lucky to be able to share some knowledge of my own experience, my mistakes in the music world”, he says humbly.

 Carner, just like Liverpool, has taken ownership of his quirks and character, rolling them into a warming cultural export which encapsulates both the strength of community and the darkest shadows that line experience.
 Liverpool’s jostle to define itself isn’t merely an emotive struggle scripted by Sky Sports.
 In the same way, Carner’s experiences aren’t dreamt up solely to place on record.
 There’s reality behind the studio lights and pitch-side drama, the stage presence and classic hip hop sensibilities.
 Liverpool is a city that faces polarised interpretations of its well documented idiosyncrasies and struggles.
 Perceptions swing between ‘those endearing, loveable Scousers’ and caricatures who warrant nation-wide ridicule.
 Resting on the former archetype, Liverpool positions itself as a city where borderless affinities can grow, with the football clubs being just a couple of entry points into an open-armed landscape of community aspiration and acceptance.
 For Carner, it’s a place that defines itself on acceptance.
 “You know, I feel like no matter where you come from, or what you do, that you’re welcome in Liverpool,” he asserts, reflecting on his recent visits to the city.
 “Not everywhere feels like this in the UK.
 In the wake of Brexit, Liverpool feels like a left-leaning capital.”
 It’s a locally familiar theme that’s manifested in the music of the UK’s leading hip hop talent, and the lives of budding musicians everywhere.